Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-Tony, a visitor to my website has told me that Siljestad was in station 76 of Convoy HX 142 in Aug.-1941, together with the Norwegian Nyholt (56), Kristianiafjord (86) and Morgenen (124).
-Corvus was also initially in this convoy but was sent to SC 39 because she was too slow for HX 142.
-According to Arnold Hauge, HX 142 departed Halifax on Aug.
-1-1941 and arrived Liverpool on the 18th, 65 ships (please note that this does not mean that all the ships had Liverpool as their final destination, many ships went to other ports on arrival U.K. waters).
+Judging from the information found on Page 1 of the archive documents, Siljestad was in Alexandria when war broke out in Norway on Apr.
+9-1940.
+Her 1941 voyages also start on this document; it'll be noticed that she appears to have spent quite a long time in Boston that summer, before proceeding to Halifax, and Tony Cooper, a visitor to my website has told me that she joined Convoy HX 142* on Aug.
+1 (station 76), together with the Norwegian Nyholt (56), Kristianiafjord (86) and Morgenen (124).
+The Norwegian Corvus was also initially in this convoy but was sent to SC 39* because she was too slow for HX 142.
 According to Tony's information 63 ships sailed from Halifax in this convoy, 8 from Sydney, C.B.
 Kirkpool and Scottish Musician had engine defects and were sent back to Halifax.
-Like Corvus, Hercules (Dutch) was also sent to join SC 39 because of her slow speed.
+Like Corvus, the Dutch Hercules was also sent to join SC 39 because of her slow speed.
 Rotterdam, Murena, Hjelmaren and Narragansett went missing in the fog (from HX 142).
 Empire Sailor did not join HX 142 till Aug.
 6. Perth was the rescue ship.

-Siljestad later joined the westbound North Atlantic Convoy ON 12, which left Liverpool on Sept.
-1-1941 and dispersed on the 14th.
-Her destination is not given, but when going to Page 2 of the archive documents, we see that she arrived Philadelphia on Sept.
-23.
+The following month, Siljestad joined the westbound North Atlantic Convoy ON 12, which left Liverpool on Sept.
+1 and dispersed on the 14th.
+Her destination is not given, but from Page 2 of the archive documents, we learn that she arrived Philadelphia on Sept.
+23, proceeding to Hampton Roads that same day.
+From there, she later sailed to Sydney, C.B. in order to join Convoy SC 49* back to the U.K. on Oct.
+11. The convoy arrived Liverpool on Oct.
+27, but Siljestad, cargo of steel and tobacco, stopped at Loch Ewe on the 26th, continuing to Methil Roads and Middlesbrough the next day.

-The external website that I've linked to below has Siljestad in station 84 of Convoy OS 13 in Nov./Dec.-1941, together with the Norwegian Finnanger, K. G. Meldahl and Velox.
-Siljestad was on a voyage from Oban to Freetown with general and war stores.
-The convoy originated in Liverpool on Nov.
+In Dec.-1941, she's listed in station 84 of Convoy OS 13, together with the Norwegian Finnanger, K. G. Meldahl and Velox (L.A.
+Christensen was scheduled, but did not sail).
+Siljestad was on a voyage from Oban to Freetown with general and war stores, having departed Oban on Dec.
+1. The convoy originated in Liverpool on Nov.
 30 and arrived Freetown on Dec.
 20.

 Final Fate - 1942: